 *Eligible Huntsville City schools are members of the Alabama High School Athletic Association

-For athletic schedules, please visit your school's website calendar or view the specific athletic information page found under the Get Involved menu of the school website.
+Visit your school's website calendar.
 For a complete listing of schools and links to their websites, visit the schools page.

 - Varsity: $11 Adults / $6 Students